Linear Trackers & Arms equipped on system players are omitted from list.

 Above and following calculations are based on my EXCEL sheets about Overhang adjustment on shell & comparison of arm designs which can be used at your end after saving it if you like.

 Please note that "geometrical offset angle" is not same as headshell offset.
 Headshell offset or German wording for offset "Kroephung"( "bending the pipe") is leading us often to misunderstand the geometrical meaning of "offset angle".
 See above drawing.
 HO=Headshell offset angle to the straight pipe measured at the neck of shell or at the centre of slots for mounting cartridge.
 A=true offset angle is measured at stylus point against the imaginary straight line from stylus tip to arm pivot.
 Hence it is not easy to measure the offset angle from appearance.
 Linear offset can be measured with a carpenter's square.
-The overhang adjustment on shell is not changing linear offset length as far as the cartridge is mounted square within shell (see above right drawing) - that is changing the effective length and the distance between two null points- see the details on another sheet: Alignment.xls IMO: The discernible limit on our adjustment of cartridge azimuth on shell is: 0.5mm in length and/or 1 degree only so that I cannot believe too much in any method of alignment.
+The overhang adjustment on shell is not changing linear offset length as far as the cartridge is mounted square within shell (see above right drawing) - that is changing the effective length and the distance between two null points - see the details on another sheet: Alignment.xls IMO: The discernible limit on our adjustment of cartridge azimuth on shell is: 0.5mm in length and/or 1 degree only so that I cannot believe too much in any method of alignment.
 The thickness of grids on protractor must be made very thin and we must discern the difference of 0.1mm order for obtaining exact angle alignment as seen in the following table.
 Man confident of having such good sight ability might be happy enough.
 Now I have poor sight.
-[15inch monitor screen (4:3=12x9inch) having 1024x768pixcels : one pixel thickness is about 0.3mm - Can you find any dead pixel/dot on your screen?]
+[15inch monitor screen (4:3=12x9inch) having 1024x768pixcels : one pixel size is about 0.3mm - Can you find any dead pixel/dot on your screen?]
 It resembles "the problem of mice who bell the cat" in Aesop's Fables.
+There is much difference between armchair theory or calculation and actual practice.
+According to another chart indicated in my recspecs page, the adjusting method of anti-skating bias by seeing the deflection of cantilever is also not valid.
+But in real world, self-assurance or conceit prevails among some audiophiles who would say "we did it perfectly", but nobody can testify their performance.

 |angle deviation (degree)||deviation in mm|